kcalifdimy/Backend_Developer_Assessment/README.md

 You can also view example request and response payloads, which can be helpful for understanding the expected data format.

-Testing the API with pytest Framework
-A suite of tests using the pytest framework was used to help verify the functionality of the Task Manager FastAPI.

-Running the tests
-Navigate to the task_manager_fastapi (root) directory using a terminal: cd <your_path_to_project>/task_manager_fastapi
-Run the tests by executing the following command (don't forget to activate your virtual environment if used): pytest
-This command will automatically discover and run the test cases defined in the tests directory.

-Potential Improvements
+Potential Improvements:
-Enhance My Task Manager FastAPI project with the following potential improvements:

-Create unit test:
+Creating test:
-Becauseof time I was unable to create tests for the project
+Because of time I was unable to write tests for the project

 Asynchronous Database Operations and Route Handlers: